 A guide to choosing the best Blue Mountains hikes & bush walks

 Blue Mountains, the most visited destination by Sydney travelers.
 But how many of them actually see the hidden beauty of it?
 You may have seen the famous Three Sister, but did you know that Blue Mountains is full of beautiful bush walks and hikes?
-There are so many Blue Mountains bush walks to consider based on your skills and physical ability.
+There are so many Blue Mountains bushwalks to consider based on your skills and physical ability.
 It’s not only the hiking experience, but you may also able to dip in the water or do abseiling.
 On a hike to Blue Mountains, you have to consider how long you can spend and travel gear you have.
 We have nailed down some of the hikes for your next visit and categorized them to hiking grade, time for a full circuit, and trek distance.
 Sydney Top Tours as a leading Blue Mountains Private tour operator, below are out bucket list if you are planning a BM busk walk.

 Moderately challenging Blue Mountains bush walks